We hope you find this information practical and useful, and invite you to make a contribution to support our work with a donation of any size.

 Every garden helps our pollinators!
 Here's an easy way to Create a Pollinator Garden.

-Here are links to a selection of nurseries and sources of information about pollinators and pollinator plants in and for the Rogue Valley (let us know others to include!)
+Below you will find a selection of nurseries and sources of information about pollinators and pollinator plants in and for the Rogue Valley (let us know others to include!)

 Shooting Star Nursery, Central Point